-- Prerequisites: Complete emergency room clinicals. - EMT students will shadow ambulance EMT. - Complete a minimum of 36 hours by the final exam (approximately 16 weeks for all clinicals).
+- Prerequisites: Complete emergency room clinicals. - EMT students will shadow ambulance EMT. - Complete a minimum of 36 hours by the final exam.

 6.360.64 - Equipment Available to EMT Students

 A fully-functional retired ambulance has been converted for use by the EMS Education Department.
 The ambulance is equipped with wireless audio and video feeds to allow instructors to observe students without distraction.
 Expired and replacement equipment and supplies from the EMS service keeps this training ambulance fully stocked for students to simulate any type of medical or trauma emergency.